-A non-experimental design means gathering data only on children who receive Second Step programs, without any control or comparison students involved.
+A non-experimental design means gathering data on children who receive Second Step only, without any control or comparison students involved.
 This approach is often the most feasible for many schools and districts.
-Just keep in mind that it can't tell you whether any outcomes you find were actually caused by Second Step programs because it can't rule out other variables that may have caused changes in student outcomes.
-It may be that Second Step programs are causing the changes you find, or it could be that schools using Second Step programs are also doing other things that benefit children and cause the changes you're finding.
+Just keep in mind that it can't tell you whether any outcomes you find were actually caused by Second Step.
+It may be that Second Step is causing the changes you find, or it could be that schools using Second Step are also doing other things that benefit children and cause the changes you're finding.
 The clear advantage of not including control or comparison groups in your evaluation is that it's simpler and relatively inexpensive.